arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

         HealthCheckType: ELB
 ```
 In the code above:
-The VPCZoneIdentifier is a list of subnet IDs for a virtual private cloud (VPC) where instances in the Auto Scaling group can be created.
+The `VPCZoneIdentifier` is a list of subnet IDs for a virtual private cloud (VPC) where instances in the Auto Scaling group can be created.
 We are using the private subnets.
-The LaunchConfigurationName represents the name of the launch configuration to use to launch instances.
+The `LaunchConfigurationName` represents the name of the launch configuration to use to launch instances.

-The MinSize & MaxSize lets us know the range of machines we will be running, which also alerts us to the min/max costs we can be expecting from these machines.
+The `MinSize & MaxSize` lets us know the range of machines we will be running, which also alerts us to the min/max costs we can be expecting from these machines.

-A target group is a group of registered instances, to whom the traffic will be routed.
+A target group is **a group of registered instances**, to whom the traffic will be routed.
 The ARN (Amazon Resource Names) serves as a unique ID for any resource.
 The TargetGroupARNs property refers to the ARNs of the load balancer target group that we will create

-Which of these are elements of an autoscaling group?
+Q: Which of these are elements of an autoscaling group?
 Scaling Policy
 Launch Configuration